cbeck88/krakenrs/README.md

 Threading
 ---------

-Unlike some other bindings, these are not async APIs (although the websockets feeds are implicitly asynchronous, they just don't use the keyword).
+Unlike some other bindings, these are not async APIs (although the websockets feeds are implicitly asynchronous).

 We have chosen to create blocking APIs for the Kraken REST API version for a few reasons:
 * simplicity